-While both state and even behavior are available through the profile tab, AutoRemote acts as an event condition – and state is kept for mostly compatibility reasons.
+While both state and even behaviour are available through the profile tab, AutoRemote acts as an event condition – and state is kept for mostly compatibility reasons.

 You can set up a filter that will respond to a message received through the AutoRemote.
-RegEx can be use to set up more strict filtering rules.
+RegEx can be used to set up more strict filtering rules.

 %MESSAGE = %PAR1+%PAR2+%PAR3=:=%COMMAND

 AutoRemote notification is formatted as illustrated above.
 Local %message variable contains each word from the notification, %par is a local variable that creates an array from words place left of =:= (if used) symbol.
 Local variable %command contains all words contained on the right side of =:= symbol.

 This condition refers to type of the communication received by your device:

 Registration – when a device is trying to register